uzyovoys/zenbot/_pages/features.md

 Buttons helps to build more familiar user interface in messengers.
 With Zenbot your bot can process both text and buttons clicks, so you don\'t loss the messengers\' functionality.

+### Telephony integrations
+Your bot can talk with users even in telephony channel.
+With [Voximplant integration](/telephony/voximplant/) it is easy to connect your bot with any phone, and even robotize your call-center.

 ### REST API
 It is easy to connect any of your applications or websites to your conversational bot over Zenbot [REST API](/rest/).
 Thus you can create your own Siri-like application or just process a natural language requests on your website.